 About Della Dale Smith-Pistelli

 I'm told my third great grandfather, Samuel Walker West, was descended from English Royalty.
-According to Geni, here is the path from me to Samuel Walker West and then to his English royal ancestors: Me, Della Dale Smith; Frances Amelia Eubank Smith, my mother; Dorthea Evelyn Eubank, her mother; John Henry Rollins, Jr., her father; Nancy Malinda Rollins, his mother; Samuel Walker West, her father; John West, his father; Isaac West, his father; John West, Jr., his father; John Thomas West, Sr., his father; Thomas West, Sr., his father; then four (4!)
-William West's; Nicholas West, his father; Richard West, his father; John West, his father; Richard West, 7th Baron de la Warre, his father; Sir Reynold West, 6th Baron La Warr; his father; Sir Thomas West, 1st Baron West of Oakhanger, his father, who is my 18th Great Grandfather, that is if the Geni records are accurate!
+According to Geni, here is the path from me to Samuel Walker West and then to his English royal ancestors: Me, Della Dale Smith; Frances Amelia Eubank Smith, my mother; Dorthea Evelyn Eubank, her mother; John Henry Rollins, Jr., her father; Nancy Malinda Rollins, his mother; Samuel Walker West, her father; John West, his father; Isaac West, his father; John West, Jr., his father; John Thomas West, Sr., his father; Thomas West, Sr., his father; then four William West's; Nicholas West, his father; Richard West, his father; John West, his father; Richard West, 7th Baron de la Warre, his father; Sir Reynold West, 6th Baron de la Warre; his father; and Sir Thomas West, 1st Baron West of Oakhanger, his father, who was my 18th Great Grandfather, that is if the Geni records are accurate!
 Supposedly, the state of Delaware was named after one of these ancestors.

 I'm looking to complete my family tree in order to help my second cousins, Meili and Tai Eubank , who are half Chinese, know more about our family history.